mrPlotnik/mrPlotnik/README.md

 ## ___Hi there, I'm a Frontend Developer!___ 👋

 - 🔭 I’m currently working on Vue.js
-- 👯 Before that, I worked as a slinger
+- 🌱 I’m currently learning Nuxt.js
-- ⚡ Люблю решать разные задачи и учиться новому
+- ⚡ Fun fact: Before that, I worked as a slinger

 ### Languages and Tools